• Skip to main content

 Mock it up first.
 Planning a gallery wall starts on the floor, not the wall.
 Lay the whole arrangement out and move pieces until the balance feels right.
 Cut kraft-paper rectangles to match each print, then tape them up to preview the real thing at scale.
 Adjust on paper — it is free.

-A metal print being placed onto a magnetic wall receiver, floating flush against the wall with no visible fixings, mid-way through arranging a gallery wall
+A metal print being placed onto a magnetic wall mount, floating flush against the wall with no visible fixings, mid-way through arranging a gallery wall

 Matte or glossy for a gallery wall?